Former Tulsa legislator found guilty of involuntary manslaughter

 Kirby, who was a Eufaula city councilor at the time, was prosecuted in federal court because he is a member of a federally recognized Indian tribe and the death occurred within the Muscogee Nation.

-Testimony in Kirby’s trial began Monday and concluded Wednesday with the jury verdict.
+Testimony in his trial began Monday and concluded Wednesday with the jury verdict.

 Kirby served four terms in the Oklahoma House of Representatives as a Republican from Tulsa.
-He resigned in March 2017 after just being re-elected to a fifth term following allegations of sexual harassment at the Capitol.
+He resigned in March 2017, shortly after being reelected to a fifth term, following allegations of sexual harassment at the Capitol.
 He denied wrongdoing.